Trepan-Debuggers/zshdb/test/integration/README.md

 In general, each integration test case in this directory starts with a file that ends in `.in` like `test-delete.in`.

 This is a _zsh_ program however with some text to be substituted based on information in configuration.
-The text to be substituted is delimted with `@`.
+The text to be substituted is delimited with `@`.

 For example, the first shbang or `#!` line looks like this: